EXTENSION OF STAY-HOME ORDER: Liverpool City Libraries and the Liverpool Regional Museum will be closed until the end of

 Can I borrow from my local library?

-Yes you can, Click and Collect is available from all locations.
-We also have a great range of digital resources including eBooks, eAudiobooks, and eMagazines, which you can access for free 24/7 as part of your library membership.
+We also have a great range of digital resources including eBooks, eAudiobooks, and eMagazines, which you can access from home 24/7 as part of your library membership.

 Can I keep my library items longer?